CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 ![Stages of the build defined in the pipeline](doc/images/pipeline_build_stages.png)

-When running the build, it'll display the progess of each stages visually and show the time to run each stages.
+When running the build, it'll display the progress of each stage visually and show the time to run each stages.

-This can be used in existing Jenkinsfile or new pipeline jobs, to be included in your existing CI workflow.
+This can be used in existing Jenkins file or new pipeline jobs, to be included in your existing CI workflow.

-A more complex example can be found in [the examples folder's README file](examples/README.md)
+A more complex example can be found in [the examples' folder's README file](examples/dynamic-pipeline-example/README.md)